-Hepatitis lasting > 6 mo is generally defined as chronic hepatitis, although this duration is arbitrary.
+Hepatitis lasting > 6 months is generally defined as chronic hepatitis, although this duration is arbitrary.

-Acute hepatitis B becomes chronic in about 5 to 10% of patients overall.
-However, the younger the age when acute infection occurs, the higher the risk of developing chronic infection:
+Acute hepatitis B Hepatitis B, Acute Hepatitis B is caused by a DNA virus that is often parenterally transmitted.
+It causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
+Fulminant hepatitis and... read more becomes chronic in about 5 to 10% of immunocompetent patients overall.
+However, the younger the age that acute hepatitis B occurs, the higher the risk of developing chronic hepatitis B:

 Without treatment, chronic hepatitis B can resolve (uncommon), progress rapidly, or progress slowly to cirrhosis over decades.
-Resolution often begins with a transient increase in disease severity and results in seroconversion from hepatitis B e antigen (HBeAg) to antibody to hepatitis B e antigen (anti-HBe).
-Coinfection with hepatitis D virus (HDV) causes the most severe form of chronic HBV infection; without treatment, cirrhosis develops in up to 70% of patients.
-Chronic HBV infection increases the risk of hepatocellular cancer.
+Resolution often begins with a transient increase in disease severity and results in seroconversion from hepatitis B e antigen (HBeAg) to antibody to hepatitis B e antigen (anti-HBe), followed by loss of hepatitis B surface antigen (HBsAg).

 Many patients, particularly children, are asymptomatic.
 However, malaise, anorexia, and fatigue are common, sometimes with low-grade fever and nonspecific upper abdominal discomfort.
 Jaundice is usually absent.

 Signs of chronic liver disease or cirrhosis (eg, splenomegaly, spider nevi, palmar erythema)